mhlinder/scientific-computing/Readme.md

 ## Manifesto
 Why practice scientific computing?
 Scientific computing is not merely using computers as an aid to science; it's intelligently using computers to organize and process data, and to write up the results of empirical work and simulation.

+Science need not be something Professional Researchers pawn off to their RAs.

 ### Leave a paper trail
 * Documentation / Latex